wcasper/math414fall2022/_exams/practice-final.md

 **Problem 1:** True or False!
 Write TRUE if the statement is true and FALSE if the statement is false.
 For practice, try to also supply a brief justification.

+* If $$C$$ is a connected component of a topological space, then $$C$$ is both open and closed.
+* The fundamental group of the plane minus two points is equal to a free group with two generators.
+* A continuous function between topological spaces induces a homomorphism of fundamental groups.
+* The product of two metric spaces with the product topology is metrizable.
+* Any topological space which is $$T_3$$ and second-countable is metrizable.

 **Problem 2:** Definitions!
 Make sure you know the definitions from all of the previous exams.
 Also know the following definitions: